i-d-e/ride/README.md

 The repository is run by members of the Institute for Documentology and Scholarly Editing.
 For questions and information please contact the managing editor of RIDE: ride-editor@i-d-e.de

 ## Citation suggestion
-Henny-Krahmer, Ulrike, Frederike Neuber and Philipp Steinkrüger.
-"Questionnaire Data."
+Henny-Krahmer, Ulrike, Frederike Neuber and Philipp Steinkrüger (eds).
+"RIDE - Questionnaire Data Summary." *RIDE - A review journal for digital editions and resources.* 2018ff. (https://github.com/i-d-e/ride/tree/questionnaire_data).